ElazarK/content-docs/playbooks/Calculate_Severity_By_Email_Authenticity.md

-Calculates a severity according to the verdict coming from the CheckEmailAuthenticity script.
+Calculates the severity according to the verdict coming from the `CheckEmailAuthenticity` script.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.